 Properties with all other common user’s attributes

-The screenshot bellow shows the impact in the GUI.
+The screenshot below shows the impact in the GUI.